 To produce the initial design, you will:

-• Receive initial feedback: When the design is complete, ask senior management and project stakeholders for initial feedback.
-You can then revise the product design as needed until the final design is ready to be developed and implemented.
+Receive initial feedback: When the design is complete, ask senior management and project stakeholders for initial feedback.
+Once the final design is ready for development and implementation, you can make necessary revisions to the product design.

 Once the design is approved and ready to be handed off, move onto the validation phase for final testing before launching the product.